kritika243/documenting-next-js/incremental-static-regeneration/README.md

 2. A page, once generated, can contain stale data till the time you rebuild the application

+# Incremental Static Regeneration

+There was a need to update only those pages which needed a change without having to rebuild the entire app

+### Incremental Static Regeneration (ISR)

+With ISR, Next.js allows you to update static pages after you've built your application You can statically generate individual pages without needing to rebuild the entire site, effectively solving the issue of dealing with stale data

 ## Getting Started

 First, run the development server: